SummaryRead the full fact sheet

 If you are looking to lose weight, choose your weight management service with care.
 Some commercial weight loss programs offer safe weight management and lifestyle suggestions to their clients.
 Others may rely on unproven or unhealthy methods of weight control.

 Talk to your GP about weight management services

 Your GP knows your medical history and can either discuss suitable weight loss strategies or recommend an accredited practising dietitian.

 It’s important to speak with your GP before starting any weight loss program.
 This is especially important if you take any form of prescription medicine or if you have a pre-existing condition, such as:

-- an eating disorder (or a history of disordered eating)
+- An (or a history of disordered eating).

 Advice about weight management services